clarin-eric/base_style/README.md

 <classifier>css-with-bootstrap</classifier>
 ```

+This can be used in combination with, for example, the [unpack goal of the maven-dependency-plugin](https://maven.apache.org/plugins/maven-dependency-plugin/unpack-mojo.html)
+so that the CLARIN base style CSS or LESS is included among your resources before compiling or packaging.
+See the [VLO project](https://github.com/clarin-eric/VLO) for an example.

 JARs are also bundled with releases.

 If you would like to build one of these JARs yourself, pass the following parameters: